Focus Drift

 • Tasks completed (X out of Y)

-• Focus Drift percentage (interrupt time relative to total work time)
+• Focus Drift percentage (interruption time relative to total work time)

 • Color-coded indicator: green if under 15%, yellow if 15–30%, red if over 30%